YashvanthSankar/ganesh-chaturthi-chatbot/README.md

 ---

-## Deployment

-- Push your code to a GitHub repository.
-- Deploy your frontend and backend to your chosen cloud platform.
-- Update environment variables for your deployed domains.
-- Ensure ffmpeg is installed on your backend server.

----

-Made with devotion by Yashvanth
+Made with devotion by Yashvanth S